undistro/zora/docs/target-cluster.md

 These steps create a file in your current working directory called `zora-view-kubeconfig.yml`.
 The contents of this file are used in [the next guide](connect-cluster) to connect this target cluster into Zora.

-Before using this kubeconfig, you can verify that is functional by running:
+Before using this kubeconfig, you can verify that it is functional by running:

 ```shell
 kubectl --kubeconfig zora-view-kubeconfig.yml get all --all-namespaces